BSmith25/TreeProject/README.md

 1) In a unix environment (I use Cygwin for Windows) run "sh Organize_Data.sh" to create the data file structure, download all data, and unzip/rename files as necessary

-2) Run DataJoin.ipynb to join branch fall service requests with tree census data
+2) Run DataJoin.ipynb to join branch fall service requests with tree census data then clean the data up for modeling

-3) Run CleanData.ipynb to join damage and overhanging trees service requests with tree census data  then clean the data up for modeling
+3) Run TreeModel_no_service_requests.ipynb to create a random forest model to predict the probability of a tree branch fall without using damage and overhanging tree service requst data then predict tree branch falls and store output

-4) Run TreeModelNoWarn.ipynb to create a random forest model to predict the probability of a tree branch fall without using damage and overhanging tree service requst data then predict tree branch falls and store output
+4) Run TreeModel_with_service_requests.ipynb to create a random forest model to predict the probability of a tree branch fall using damage and overhanging tree service requests in the features.
+T

-8) Run TreeModelNoWarn.ipynb to create a random forest model to predict the probability of a tree branch fall using damage and overhanging tree service requests in the features.
-Then combine the two model outputs weighted by the service requests per fall in the zipcode.
+5) Run ModelMerge.ipynb to combine the two model outputs weighted by the service requests per fall in the zipcode.
 Output the results to a csv and to a SQL database for the app to connect to.
    ** Note you will need to provide PostgreSQL login info

-9) Run the flask app to display the app (see directions in App/README.txt) ** Currently the zipcode and tree data layers in google maps are static and will not update based on model outputs
+6) Run the flask app to display the app (see directions in App/README.txt) ** Currently the zipcode and tree data layers in google maps are static and will not update based on model outputs